jengelhart0/csci3081_flashphoto/README.md

 ## Coding guidelines
 It is assumed that all submitted code will conform to the Google C++ style guide.
 Read it.
 The following is a list of SOME of the things we will be checking the code for.
-They are others--RTFM.
+There are others--RTFM.
  - Usage of C++, not C-style casts
  - Not using of C-style memory allocation/copy operations
  - Usage of namespaces, including proper naming